-This statement is included to comply with recommendations contained in the Statement of Recommended Practice 'Financial Reports of Pension Schemes' (2018), issued by the Pensions Research Accountants Group.
+This statement is included to comply with recommendations contained in the Statement of Recommended Practice 'Financial Reports of Pension Schemes' (revised 2018), issued by the Pensions Research Accountants Group.

-- 1. A printable version of the Pensions Regulator's Guidance for Trustees is available from the Pensions Regulator's website: $www. the pensions regulator. gov. uk\ or\ a\ copy\ is\ available\ for\ inspection\ at\ the\ address\ of\ the\ Scheme\ Secretary;\ Ventana$ House, 2 Concourse Way, Sheaf Street, Sheffield, S1 2BJ. - 2.
+- 1. The Pensions Regulator's (TPR) Guidance for Trustees is available on the Pensions Regulator's website: www.thepensionsregulator.gov.uk. - 2.
 Coal Staff Superannuation Scheme Trustees Limited is registered with the Information Commissioner under the terms of the Data Protection Act 2018. - 3.
 The investments of the Scheme are made in compliance with the Occupational Pension Schemes (Investment) Regulations 2005. - 4.
 Cash equivalent transfer values paid during the year were calculated in accordance with the requirements of the Pension Schemes Act 1993.
 No discretionary benefits are included in the calculation of transfer values. - 5.
 The Trustee has written agreements in the form of contracts with all major service providers. - 6.
 The Scheme's registration number with the Pensions Regulator is 10151637. - 7.
 The Scheme is a registered pension scheme under the provisions of Schedule 36 of the Finance Act 2004.
 Accordingly, under the provisions of sections 186 and 187 of the Finance Act 2004 its income and investment gains are free of taxation.
 However, income from trading activity is not investment income and will be assessed to tax in the normal way.